krillan49/My_Codewars_Katas/completed/roguelike_game_1_stats_and_weapon/README.md

 3 \times strength + 1 \times dexterity + 0 \times intelligence + 20 = 3 \times 15 + 1 \times 10 + 0 \times 7 + 20 = 75
 ```

 The weapon and its total damage should appear in the character info output.
 Damage computation calculation, hence the output of the character info thing is done with the stats of the Character at call time.
+Since the `'Axe of fire'`, unlike the `'limbs'`, is a name, it must be capitalized

 ```
 Kroker